 The DNA Identification Act of 1994 also required that the FBI Laboratory ensure all DNA laboratories that are federally operated, receive federal funds, or participate in the National DNA Index System (NDIS) demonstrate compliance with the standards issued by the FBI.
 Typically, documentation of a laboratory’s compliance with a stated standard has been measured through an audit process.
 Such audits have been performed by forensic scientists, either internal or external to the laboratory, and serve to identify compliance with established standards.

-Active with the September 2011 audit documents and for audits conducted in accordance with the Quality Assurance Standards (QAS) effective September 1, 2011, separate audit documents will be used for forensic and databasing laboratories.
+Active with the July 2020 audit documents and for audits conducted in accordance with the quality assurance standards (QAS) effective July 1, 2020, audit guidance can be located in the QAS guidance document.

 Coinciding with the revision of the FBI Director’s Quality Assurance Standards and an examination of the procedures for operation of the National DNA Index System (NDIS), the FBI Laboratory impaneled a CODIS Core Loci Working Group in May 2010 to evaluate the necessity for additional loci.
 Almost 12 years earlier, the FBI’s original STR Standardization Project had recommended the 13 CODIS core loci required (and still being used) for DNA data uploaded to NDIS.
 Despite the different environments in which the original STR Project and the current working group were and are operating, both recognized the importance of balancing the privacy issues attendant to storing genetic information with ensuring the effectiveness of CODIS to assist criminal investigations.
 Among its first tasks, the current working group recommended criteria for acceptance of any new CODIS loci, including no known association to medical conditions or defects (this refers to whether or not the loci is diagnostic of any known medical condition or disease status).1